onap/archived-vid/features.properties.md

 * FLAG_2006_NETWORK_PLATFORM_MULTI_SELECT
   When flag is true the platform will appear as a multi select field, if false the platform will be dropdown list.

+* FLAG_EXP_USE_FORMAT_PARAMETER_FOR_CM_DASHBOARD
+  When flag is true VID will use the format=simpleNoTaskInfo parameter in addition to the filter parameter when fetching orchestration requests for the change-management dashboard.
+  When OFF, VID will use only the filter parameter